GenesysCloudBlueprints/gc-presence-update-from-ms-teams/Blueprint/index.md

 This workflow will be called by the process automation trigger, which you will create in the next section.

-1. Download the **Microsoft Teams Integration Presence Trigger.i3WorkFlow** file from the [gc-presence-update-from-ms-teams repo](https://github.com/GenesysCloudBlueprints/gc-presence-update-from-ms-teams) GitHub repository.
+1. From the [gc-presence-update-from-ms-teams repo](https://github.com/GenesysCloudBlueprints/gc-presence-update-from-ms-teams) GitHub repository, navigate to the **exports** directory and download the **Microsoft Teams Integration Presence Trigger.i3WorkFlow** file.

 2. In Genesys Cloud, navigate to **Admin** > **Architect** > **Flows:Workflow** and click **Add**.